-Direct and indirect costs add about $7,000 ($1.00 per watt) to the cost of an average residential solar energy system.
-That’s roughly equal to the value of the 30% federal investment tax credit for solar, which is set to begin phasing out at the end of 2019.
+Direct and indirect permitting costs add about $7,000 ($1.00 per watt) to the cost of an average residential solar energy system.
+That’s roughly equal to a third of the cost of an average-sized residential solar system.
 These costs include the direct cost of permit application, inspection, and interconnection fees, as well as indirect costs such as physical trips for permitting and inspections, completing and submitting permit applications, and the high cost of losing customers who are frustrated with long government or utility approval times.
 A one-week delay due to permitting, inspection, and interconnection processes results in a 5-10% client cancellation rate, driving up costs for other customers.

 The Solution: Build a Better Permitting System